You may be here because you're frustrated with the way data is often presented.

 Great tool for easy integration with other Microsoft products.
 Cost-effective solution that performs better with smaller datasets.

 If you use other Microsoft products and are searching for software with seamless integration to the ecosystem, look no further.
-Microsoft Power BI is a business intelligence data visualization platform with a variety of self-service analytics tools.
+Microsoft Power BI is an embeddable business intelligence data visualization platform with a variety of self-service analytics tools.

 Thanks to the integration with 100+ data sources and an extensive library with hundreds of data visualization options, creating powerful data reports is a breeze.
 And if that wasn’t enough, it also comes with Artificial Intelligence capabilities, real-time updates, and support for mobile and web.